masum184e/roadmap/advance/nodejs.md

 ## 17. Integration with MERN Stack
 - Connecting Node.js backend to MongoDB (with Mongoose)
 - Designing RESTful APIs for React frontend
-- Handling CORS for cross-origin requests
+- Handling CORS for React-Express communication
 - Proxying requests from React to Node.js in development
+- Building and serving React frontend with Express

 ## Tools and Libraries to Explore
 - `dotenv` for environment variables